cspotcode/grunt-organized/README.md

 }
 ```

-Alternatively, you can install the API onto your `grunt` object itself by calling `mixin`.
+Alternatively, you can monkey-patch the API onto your `grunt` object by calling `mixin`.

 ```
 module.exports = function(grunt) {